kwight/debut/readme.txt

 More detail on the theme [commit page](https://github.com/kwight/debut/commits?page=1).

+= 1.7.1 =

+* Bug fix: Remove the social menu when no menu is assigned

 = 1.7 =

 * Enhancement: added social icon menu
 * Enhancement: removed the slider (was never publicly released)
-* Bug fix: updated scripts and imporved escaping
+* Bug fix: updated scripts and improved escaping
 * Bug fix: styling fixes

 = 1.6 =